Worcester, Bosch Group: Product portfolio

-Worcester's gas, oil and LPG ranges consist of high efficiency regular boilers, combination boilers and system boilers; these are wall-hung, floor-standing or externally sited.
+Worcester's gas, oil and LPG ranges consist of regular boilers, combination boilers and system boilers; these are wall-hung, floor-standing or externally sited.

 Worcester's solar water heating range was released in 2005, with the ground source heat pump range being released in 2007 and the air source heat pump range being released in 2008.

 Installation

 Worcester operates a loyalty scheme known as the Worcester Accredited Installer scheme.
 Worcester Accredited Installers "specialise in Worcester products and can offer extended warranties" and benefit from features such as the online 'Find an Installer' search.
 Worcester Accredited Installers are experienced in fitting Worcester products but are not employed by Worcester.
 Worcester specifies that all members of the Worcester Accredited Installer scheme are Gas Safe Registered.

-Environment 2020

-Another notable scheme from Worcester is the Environment 2020 awards, which are "intended to celebrate and promote activities dedicated to conserving the environment for future generations."
-These consist of a children's art competition, a self-build competition and an installation competition.
-Once a year the company holds an awards day at Worcester's headquarters in Warndon to present the annual winners with their awards.

-Relocation plans
+Company premises

-It has been announced in the local and national press that the company has applied for planning permission to relocate its Warndon headquarters to a new site near junction 6 of the M5.
-This land is part of the Green Belt.

-An interview with Paul Middlebrough, leader of the Wychavon District Council in the Worcester News provided some support for the proposed move; "Strategically, Wychavon recognises the absolute necessity to retain Bosch and formulate its expansion in the Worcester area.
-In this difficult and probably deteriorating time, the fact that Bosch are going to expand is good for everybody.
-The proposal will provide opportunities for more employees to move into a prime location, which places us in a good position to promote jobs for local people as the economy recovers."
+In 2009 it was announced that the company had applied for planning permission to relocate its Warndon headquarters to a new site near junction 6 of the M5.
+In an interview, the leader of the Wychavon District Council provided some support for the proposed move, stating "Strategically, Wychavon recognises the absolute necessity to retain Bosch and formulate its expansion in the Worcester area."
+However, in 2012, it was reported that the company would not be relocating, for economic reasons.
+Three years later, the company opened a new distribution centre in Warndon, which consolidated two previous sites.

-Data breach